 Thinking of posting your property?
 This guide, How to Create Effective Online Property Postings for Farm Link Websites, walks you through the typical components of a farm property posting and describes key information most relevant for farmers.

-For practitioners and advocates!
-So many great tips and connections came out of the first-ever National Farm Link Clinic (April 2019).
+For practitioners and advocates: So many great tips and connections came out of the first-ever national Farm Link Clinic (April 2019), organized by Land For Good and involving participants from 26 of the 50-plus programs we identified nationally.
 We’ve compiled lessons and successful practices into a helpful guide for practitioners and advocates, Developing and Strengthening Farm Link Programs (or print version).

 More about farm linking in our region